ammarhakim/gkyl-doc/source/quickstart/gkExample1.rst

   Lz = 4                               -- z = field-aligned direction

 This simulation also requires a source, which models plasma crossing the separatrix.
-The next block initializes some source parameters, along with some functions that will be used later to set up the source density and temperature profiles.
+The next **Preamble** block initializes some source parameters, along with some functions that will be used later to set up the source density and temperature profiles.

 .. code-block:: lua